raspberrypilearning/green-goals/en/step_2.md

 --- task ---

 --- no-print ---
-Watch this short video, which shows what to do next.
+Watch this short video, which shows how to complete the steps below.

 ![screenshot](images/NOTNAMEDYET.gif)